-In a three-phase system, three circuit conductors carry three alternating currents (of the same frequency) which reach their instantaneous peak values at different times.
+In a three-phase system, three circuit conductors carry three alternating currents (AC) (of the same frequency) which reach their instantaneous peak values at different times.
 Taking one conductor as the reference, the other two currents are delayed in time by one-third and two-thirds of one cycle of the electrical current.
-This delay between "phases" has the effect of giving constant power transfer over each cycle of the current, and also makes it possible to produce a rotating magnetic field in an electric motor.
+This delay between "phases" has the effect of giving constant power transfer over each cycle of the current; and makes it possible to produce a rotating magnetic field in an electric motor.

-Three phase has properties that make it very desirable in electric power systems.
+Three-phase has properties that make it very desirable in electric power systems.
 First, the phase currents tend to cancel out one another, summing to zero in the case of a linear balanced load.
 This makes it possible to eliminate the neutral conductor on some lines; all the phase conductors carry the same current and so can be the same size, for a balanced load.
 Second, power transfer into a linear balanced load is constant, which helps to reduce generator and motor vibrations.
 Finally, three-phase systems can produce a magnetic field that rotates in a specified direction, which simplifies the design of electric motors.
 Three is the lowest phase order to exhibit all of these properties.

 Most domestic loads are single phase.
-Generally three phase power either does not enter domestic houses at all, or where it does, it is split out at the main distribution board.
+Generally, three-phase power either does not enter domestic houses at all — or where it does — it is split out at the main distribution board.

 At the power station, an electrical generator converts mechanical power into a set of alternating electric currents, one from each electromagnetic coil or winding of the generator.
 The currents are sinusoidal functions of time, all at the same frequency but offset in time to give different phases.
 In a three-phase system the phases are spaced equally, giving a phase separation of one-third cycle.
-The power frequency is typically 50 Hz in Asia, Europe, South America and Australia, and 60 Hz in the US and Canada (but see Mains power systems for more detail).
+The power frequency is typically 50 Hz in Asia, Europe, South America and Australia — and 60 Hz in the U.S. and Canada (but see Mains power systems for more detail).

 Generators output at a voltage that ranges from hundreds of volts to 30,000 volts.
 At the power station, transformers "step-up" this voltage to one more suitable for transmission.

 After numerous further conversions in the transmission and distribution network the power is finally transformed to the standard mains voltage (i.e. the "household" voltage).
-The power may already have been split into single phase at this point or it may still be three phase.
+The power may already have been split into single-phase at this point or it may still be three phase.
 Where the stepdown is 3 phase, the output of this transformer is usually star connected with the standard mains voltage (120 V in North America and 230 V in Europe and Australia) being the phase-neutral voltage.
 Another system commonly seen in North America is to have a delta connected secondary with a center tap on one of the windings supplying the ground and neutral.
-This allows for 240 V three phase as well as three different single phase voltages (120 V between two of the phases and the neutral, 208 V between the third phase (known as a high leg) and neutral and 240 V between any two phases) to be made available from the same supply.
+This allows for 240 V three phase as well as three different (120 V between two of the phases and the neutral, 208 V between the third phase (known as a high leg) and neutral and 240 V between any two phases) to be made available from the same supply.

-The line-to-line voltage of a three-phase system is √3 times the line to neutral voltage.
+The line-to-line voltage of a three-phase system is v3 times the line to neutral voltage.
 Where the line-to-neutral voltage is a standard utilization voltage, (for example in a 240 V/415 V system) individual single-phase utility customers or loads may each be connected to a different phase of the supply.
 Where the line-to-neutral voltage is not a common utilization voltage, for example in a 347/600 V system, single-phase loads must be supplied by individual step-down transformers.
-In multiple-unit residential buildings in North America, lighting and convenience outlets can be connected line-to-neutral to give the 120 V distribution voltage (115V utilization voltage), and high-power loads such as cooking equipment, space heating, water heaters, or air conditioning can be connected across two phases to give 208 V. This practice is common enough that 208 V single-phase equipment is readily available in North America.
+In multiple-unit residential buildings in North America, lighting and convenience outlets can be connected line-to-neutral to give the 120 V distribution voltage (115V utilization voltage).
+The high-power loads such as cooking equipment, space heating, water heaters or air conditioning can be connected across two phases to give 208 V. This practice is common enough that 208 V single-phase equipment is readily available in North America.
 Attempts to use the more common 120/240 V equipment intended for three-wire single-phase distribution may result in poor performance since 240 V heating equipment will only produce 75% of its rating when operated at 208 V.

 Where three phase at low voltage is otherwise in use, it may still be split out into single phase service cables through joints in the supply network or it may be delivered to a master distribution board (breaker panel) at the customer's premises.
-Connecting an electrical circuit from one phase to the neutral generally supplies the country's standard single phase voltage (120 VAC or 230 VAC) to the circuit.
+Connecting an electrical circuit from one phase to the neutral generally supplies the country's standard single-phase voltage (120 VAC or 230 VAC) to the circuit.

 The power transmission grid is organized so that each phase carries the same magnitude of current out of the major parts of the transmission system.
 The currents returning from the customers' premises to the last supply transformer all share the neutral wire, but the three-phase system ensures that the sum of the returning currents is approximately zero.
 The delta wiring of the primary side of that supply transformer means that no neutral is needed in the high voltage side of the network.

 If the supply neutral of a three-phase system with line-to-neutral connected loads is broken, generally the voltage balance on the loads will no longer be maintained.
 Lightly-loaded phases may see up to sqrt(3) as much voltage as rated, causing overheating and failure of many types of loads.
 For example, if several houses are connected to a common transformer on a street, each house might be connected to one of the three phases.
-If the neutral connection is broken at the transformer, all equipment in a house might be damaged due to over voltage.
+If the neutral connection is broken at the transformer, all equipment in a house might be damaged due to overvoltage.
 Such events are hard to track down if one does not realize this possibility.
 With inductive and/or capacitive loads, all phases can suffer damage, especially with the possibility of resonances.
 Conservative distribution design will take this problem into account to ensure the neutral connections are as reliable as any of the phase connections.

 The most important class of three-phase load is the electric motor.
-A three phase induction motor has a simple design, inherently high starting torque, and high efficiency.
-Such motors are applied in industry for pumps, fans, blowers, compressors, conveyor drives, and many other kinds of motor-driven equipment.
+A three-phase induction motor has a simple design, inherently high starting torque and high efficiency.
+Such motors are applied in industry for pumps, fans, blowers, compressors, conveyor drives and many other kinds of motor-driven equipment.
 A three-phase motor will be more compact and less costly than a single-phase motor of the same voltage class and rating; and single-phase AC motors above 10 HP (7.5 kW) are uncommon.
 Three phase motors will also vibrate less and hence last longer than single phase motor of the same power used under the same conditions.